 Being thrifty with food is one of the best frugal habits to adopt.
 Seriously, with a little effort, you can save tons of money.

-However, angling for the absolute cheapest foods is not necessarily the best route.
+However, angling for the absolute cheapest foods is not necessarily the best frugal money saving tip.
 Your health will suffer if you rely solely on over-processed boxed foods that provide little-to-no nutrition.
+In fact, buying unhealthy food just because it’s cheap is one of the worst frugal habits.

 A thriftier habit is to steer clear of the packets of ramen, processed pastas and salt-laden sauces and instead opt for grocery items that are low-priced and full of nutrients.